 Quito, Ecuador's capital, is subtropical and, because of its highland location (2,850m), maintains a cool temperature that stays fairly constant 73 to 80°F (mid 20's°C).
 The wet season is October through May, while the dry season is June through September.

 For vacationers, travel to the Galapagos National Park involves an international flight into Ecuador followed by a domestic flight out to the islands.
 The country has 2 international airports - Guayaquil and Quito.
-There are direct international flights from the USA, many South American countries and also from Spain and the Netherlands.
+There are direct international flights from the USA, Canada, many South American countries and also from France, Spain and the Netherlands.
 The US airports that connect to Ecuador are Miami, New York and Houston.

 You will need to overnight in Guayaquil or Quito before flying on to Baltra, San Cristobal or Santa Cruz in the Galapagos Islands, where the cruises depart from.
 If overnighting on arrival you will stay in Santa Cruz or San Cristobal.
 Baltra has no accommodation.
 On the return leg you will probably need to overnight in Guayaquil or Quito since most international flights depart too early to make the connection possible.